 Black seeds also contain compounds in trace amounts:

 In addition, black seeds also contain alpha-hederin, a water soluble pentacyclic triterpene and saponin, a potential anticancer agent.
 Black seeds have been mostly used as an anti-hypertensive, diuretic, anti-diarrheal, liver tonic, appetite stimulant, analgesics, skin disorders, and anti-bacterial.
 Extensive studies have also concluded that a wide range of pharmacological actions are possible including: anti-diabetic, immunomodulator, antimicrobial, anticancer, anit-inflammatory, spasmolytic, bronchodilator, gastro-protective, and antioxidant.
 These benefits can be attributed in great part by the therapeutic properties of thymoquinones; a major component of the essential back seed oil.

 Start with 1/2 teaspoon every day with meals once a day for one week.
 The 2nd week start with a fool teaspoon everyday with meals.
-Then progress to two full teaspoons twice a day with meals.
-If you feel like switch to a full tablespoon.
-It works fairly quickly but as with any herb, full results are usually associated with long term use.
+Then progress to two full teaspoons once a day with meals.
+For seasoned black seed oil takers – go to 2 tsp twice a day.

 Precautions and possible interactions

 - Don’t use back seeds if you are pregnant, black seeds can slow down or stop uterus contractions.
 There might be some issues with breast feeding as well